-When you are in Pollard, you'll notice that it is more blue-collar than most other communities in America.
-44.32% of Pollard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Pollard is a blue-collar town, with 44.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pollard is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Pollard who work in teaching (11.36%), office and administrative support (10.23%), and sales jobs (7.95%).

 Overall, Pollard’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.